-Below, I have created a list of the five best solid state amps that are available on the
+Below, I have created a list of the four best solid state amps that are available on the

 When I first laid my eyes on the Benchmark Media Systems AHB2 Amp, I was immediately attracted to the physical appearance of this amp.
 It’s a compact amp and it’s super lightweight, weighing only about twelve and a half pounds.
 This amp also has a toggle switch that allows you to choose between three input sensitive levels; it also has an XLR jack for signal input.

 As for output, theBenchmark Media Systems AHB2 Amp allows users to choose between a stereo pair of Neutrik NL2 sockets or traditional multiway connectors.
 There is a third Neutrik NL4 that is provided for players to use when the amp is in bridge mode, which can be selected by using the second toggle switch.